-3. Connect the power adapter to your router and plug the power adapter into an outlet.
-The router's Power LED lights solid green when the router is ready.
+Connect the power adapter to your router and plug the power adapter into an o Press the Power On/Off button on the rear panel of the router.
+The router's Power LED lights solid white when the router is ready. utlet.